DSkrzypiec/blogImpl/content/post/FavTechTalks/index.md

 ## "Growing a Language" - Guy L. Steel Jr. [1998]
 **Link:** https://www.youtube.com/watch?v=_ahvzDzKdB0

-This talk is very special becuase of its form.
+This talk is very special because of its form.
 I cannot say more without spoilers but IMO the idea for this talk is great!
 Presentation is now over twenty years old but characteristics Guy L. Steel gave on developing programming language are mostly still accurate.

 ## "Efficiency with Algorithms, Performance with Data Structures" - Chandler Carruth [CppCon 2014]
 **Link:** https://www.youtube.com/watch?v=fHNmRkzxHWs

 ## "Rich Code for Tiny Computers: A Simple Commodore 64 Game in C++17" - Jason Turner [CppCon 2016]
 **Link:** https://www.youtube.com/watch?v=zBkNBP00wJE

+Very interesting talk!
+As title suggests in this talk Jason Turner presents how to implement "Pong" in C++17 and port it onto Commodore 64.
+Presentation is in form of live coding (most parts was prepared beforehand).
+It was a pleasure to watch how "zero overhead" in C++ looks like in action.
+This talk is both fun to watch and also very inspiring learning modern C++.

 ## "Cpu Caches and Why You Care" - Scott Meyers [code::dive conference 2014]
 **Link:** https://www.youtube.com/watch?v=WDIkqP4JbkE